Douglas County Vehicle Impound Guide

 How to Find Your Vehicle

-• Check Your Arrest Paperwork: The arresting officer should have provided paperwork that includes the name and contact information of the towing company that impounded your vehicle.
-This is the first place you should look.
+• Check your arrest paperwork: The arresting officer should have provided paperwork that includes the name of the towing company that took your vehicle.

 What You Need to Retrieve Your Vehicle

-Once you know where your car is located, you need to gather the necessary documents to retrieve it.
+Once you know where your vehicle is located, gather the necessary documents to retrieve it.

 Required Documents